devgeniem/bulmally/readme.md

 ### An accessibility ready frontend component framework for streamlining web development

 This project contains a library of frontend components ready to be picked for use in web development projects.
 Each component has its own markup, styles and JS files if needed.
+Most of the CSS comes from the Bulma framework (https://bulma.io/), but our components contain some additional styles.

-The visual representation of the component library can be found in https://{TODO}.io
+The visual representation of the component library can be found in https://devgeniem.github.io/bulmally/

 ## Usage